Band III

 Band III is the name of the range of radio frequencies within the very high frequency (VHF) part of the electromagnetic spectrum from 174 to 240 megahertz (MHz).
 It is primarily used for radio and television broadcasting.
 It is also called high-band VHF, in contrast to Bands I and II.

 Broadcast Television

 North America

 The band is subdivided into seven channels for television broadcasting, each occupying 6 MHz.

 Europe

 European Band III allocations vary from country to country, with channel widths of 7 or 8 MHz.

 The standard channel allocations for European countries that use System B with 7 MHz channel spacing are as follows:

 The Irish (8 MHz) system is shown below.

 Oceania

 Australia has allocated 8 channels in Band III for digital television, each with 7 MHz bandwidth.

 Russia and other former members of OIRT

 Russian analog television is transmitted using System D with 8 MHz channel bandwidth.

 Radio

-The band came into use for radio broadcasting at the turn of the 21st century and is used for Digital Audio Broadcasting.
+The band came into use for radio broadcasting at the turn of the 21st century and is used for DAB (Digital Audio Broadcasting).

-It is subdivided into a number of frequency blocks:
+It is subdivided into a number of frequency blocks used for multiplexes:

+Grayed frequencies aren't used for DAB.
+Furthermore, some countries like Germany don't use channel 13's frequencies to prevent interference with aviation frequencies.